-Enter: Acorn TV, one of two major subscription streaming services* available to international audiences interested in watching content from across the pond.
+Enter Acorn TV, one of two major subscription streaming services* available to international audiences explicitly interested in content from across the pond.
 Well, across several ponds—in addition to series from Ireland and the UK, Acorn TV also distributes content from elsewhere in the English-speaking world (Australia, New Zealand, Canada), as well as from elsewhere in Europe (Sweden, Spain, France).

 (*BritBox, the international streamer officially from the BBC and ITV, is profiled here.)